 The Review Board makes a recommendation to the SHPO to approve the nomination if, in the Board's opinion, it meets the National Register critieria, or to disapprove the nomination if it does not.

-The Review Board meets monthly during the regular meeting of the RIHPHC.
+The Review Board meets the first Monday of alternating months – starting with February.
 The meetings are open to the public, and you are welcome to attend.
 Agendas are available in advance.

 For further information, email Jeffrey Emidy or call him at (401)222-4134.